Brunei

 • Proof of insurance

-There is no cost for a general film permit in Brunei, as permits are not required for filming in public areas, provided there is no obstruction of traffic.
+Cost: No cost for a general film permit for filming in public areas where there is no obstruction of traffic.

 • Proof of liability insurance